 If you want to influence your child to flirt a little with new foods then you’ve got to get the scene right.
 It’s a little like going out on your first date.

-The mood, the environment, the smells and the appearance of the meal needs to be just right.
-In fact, for a little person who might be afraid of trying something new or a food that they are unsure about, the conditions must be perfect.
+The mood, the environment, the smells and the appearance of the meal need to be just right.
+In fact, for a little person who might be afraid of trying something new or a portion of food that they are unsure about, the conditions must be perfect.

 It’s all down to your feeding style.

-There are four main feeding styles that you need to be think about.
+There are four main feeding styles that you need to think about.
 Which one are you?